Russian ruble

-The ruble or rouble (Note: Ruble is more common in North American English.
-Rouble is more common in British English.) (рубль; symbol: ₽; ISO code: RUB) is the official currency of the Russian Federation.
+The ruble (or rouble (Note: Ruble is more common in North American English.
+Rouble is more common in British English.)) (рубль, /ru/; symbol: ₽; ISO code: RUB) is the official currency of the Russian Federation.
 Banknotes and coins are issued by the Central Bank of Russia, which is Russia's monetary authority independent of all other government bodies.

+Each ruble is technically subdivided into 100 kopeyka (kopecks), but kopeck-denominated coins are now rarely used due to inflation.
+It is the second-oldest currency in continuous use, after British sterling.
+It was also the first decimal currency.

-The ruble is the second-oldest currency in continuous use and the first decimal currency.
-The ruble was the currency of the Russian Empire, which was replaced by the Soviet ruble (code: SUR, 810) during the Soviet Union.
-Following the dissolution of the Soviet Union, by 1992, the Soviet ruble was replaced in the Russian Federation by the Russian ruble (code: RUR, 810) at par.
-The Russian ruble then further continued to be used in 11 post-Soviet states, forming a "ruble zone" until 1993.
-The ruble was further redenominated with the new ISO 4217 code "RUB, 643" just preceding the 1998 financial crisis, and was exchanged at the rate of 1000 RUR = 1 RUB.
-Code "RUR, 810" was then excluded from both the ISO 4217 standard and the Russian currency classifier, but continues to be used for numbering bank accounts internally within Russia.
+The ruble was the currency of the Russian Empire and later the Soviet Union, where it was known as the Soviet ruble (code: SUR, 810).
+Following the dissolution of the Soviet Union in 1991, the Soviet ruble was replaced in Russia with the Russian ruble (code: RUR, 810) at par in the following year.
+The Russian ruble continued to be used in 11 post-Soviet states, forming a "ruble zone" until 1993.
+In 1998, the ruble was redenominated (code: RUB, 643) shortly before the 1998 financial crisis, at a rate of 1000 RUR = 1 RUB.
+(Note: Code "RUR, 810" was then excluded from both the ISO 4217 standard and the Russian currency classifier, but continues to be used for numbering bank accounts internally within Russia.)

-The ruble is a free-floating currency and is subdivided into 100 kopecks which have fallen out of use due to inflation.
-In 2023, the digital ruble was introduced.
+The ruble is a free-floating currency, and in 2023, the digital ruble was introduced.
 The Russian ruble is also used as a de facto legal tender in Baikonur, Abkhazia and South Ossetia.